Privia: Overview

-Minor update of fourth generation is introduced in 2015, with some models included color touchscreen and improved built-in speaker system, as well as updated various features with few models has up to 256-note polyphony.
+A minor update of the fourth generation was introduced in 2015.
+Some models included a color touchscreen and improved built-in speaker system, as well as updated various features with a few models having up to 256-note polyphony.

 Keyboard action

 As with other digital pianos, the Privia features a fully weighted keyboard action to simulate the action on an acoustic piano.